HTUTKHANT/CP-3402/Week-5.md

 https://github.com/HTUTKHANT/CP-3402/blob/main/Building_Databse_In_Localhost_Of_Phymyadmin.png

-This picture is about the setup WordPress website in localhost and changing its name to "ESPERANZA".
+This picture concerns the setup WordPress website in localhost and changing its name to "ESPERANZA".

 https://github.com/HTUTKHANT/CP-3402/blob/main/Building_Wordpress_In_Localhost.png